Ray Yoshida: Exhibitions

 Yoshida had his first solo exhibition in 1960 at the Middle Hall Gallery in Rockford, Illinois.
 His work was shown along with the Imagists in the exhibition "Don Baum Sez ‘Chicago Needs Famous Artists" at the Museum of Contemporary Art in Chicago in 1969.
 From 1971 through the 1990s, his work was regularly shown at the Phyllis Kind Gallery in Chicago and New York City.
 A retrospective of Yoshida's art was held in 1998 at The Contemporary Museum, Honolulu (now the Honolulu Museum of Art Spalding House), the Chicago Cultural Center, and the Madison Art Center (now the Madison Museum of Contemporary Art) in Madison, Wisconsin.
 His last solo exhibition was in 1999 at the Adam Baumgold Gallery in New York.

 After his death, a retrospective exhibition was held at the School of the Art Institute of Chicago's Sullivan Galleries ("Touch and Go: Ray Yoshida and His Spheres of Influence", which ran from Nov.
 13, 2010 - Feb.
 12, 2011).
 In 2013, the exhibition "Ray Yoshida's Museum of Extraordinary Values" at John Michael Kohler Art Center in Sheboygan Wisconsin, displayed Yoshida's personal collection of over 2600 objects and artworks which was donated to the Kohler Foundation after his death.

 Collections

-The Art Institute of Chicago, the Hawaii State Art Museum, the Honolulu Museum of Art, the Museum of Contemporary Art, Chicago, and the Smithsonian American Art Museum are among the public collections holding work by Ray Yoshida.
+The Art Institute of Chicago, Hawaii State Art Museum, Honolulu Museum of Art, Museum of Contemporary Art, Chicago, Smithsonian American Art Museum, and National Gallery of Art in Washington, DC, are among the public collections holding work by Ray Yoshida.

 The papers of Ray Yoshida are now held at the Archives of American Art, part of the Smithsonian Institution.